Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Analyze the concepts of peace, conflict, and security.
+• Analyse the concepts of peace, conflict, and security.

 • List major forms, types, and root causes of conflict and violence.